atakkallapalli/daily_news_brief/economic_news_report.md

 **Published:** Wed, 19 Nov 2025 11:21:19 GMT
 **URL:** https://www.bbc.com/news/videos/cp97d9g29e8o?at_medium=RSS&at_campaign=rss
 **Key Highlights:**
-  • Inflation update: Three bits of good news about inflation drop
   • Three bits of good news about inflation drop The UK inflation rate fell to 3
-  • Economic data: 6% in the year to October, but food prices rose again following a dip in September **Summary:** The UK inflation rate fell to 3.6% in the year to October, but food prices rose again following a dip in September.
+  • 6% in the year to October, but food prices rose again following a dip in September
+  • The BBC's deputy economics editor Dharshini David explains **Summary:** The UK inflation rate fell to 3.6% in the year to October, but food prices rose again following a dip in September.
 The BBC's deputy economics editor Dharshini David explains. ...

 ### 5. Are Trump’s tariffs increasing inflation?
 The data might surprise you. - The Hill